dfinity/motoko/design/StableRegions.md

 ## Questions and answers

 ### Q: What determines the 8MB non-empty region minimum?
+Mostly, we want to reduce the amount of metadata we need to track, so instead of per-page metadata (lots) we only need per-block metadata (less).
 This size comes from wanting to grow a region by more than one page at a time (in terms of the way that the canister interacts with the system API, at least).
 Rather than actually grow by a single page,